 Emotional intelligence is also key when it comes to feedback discussions.
 If you can determine where people are strong and where they need to improve, and you understand their preference for receiving feedback, you have all of the tools necessary for a productive performance discussion.
 While adaptability is essential for one-on-one situations to meet individuals where they are and provide comfort and trust, consistency in important matters is crucial.
 When it comes to values, goals, and expectations, remain consistent.
 There is no quicker way to lose trust than to appear unpredictable or inconsistent about your standards and viewpoints.

 Leaders with Emotional Intelligence in the Future

 Once your leadership has mastered emotional intelligence, the changes will infuse throughout the entire organization.
 A paper by Ivey Business Journal states, “Emotional intelligence is a valuable resource that can renew and re-ignite organizational purpose and inspire people to perform better.
 As clients will attest, the emotionally intelligent organization is in tune with its needs.”
 It is crucial to create purpose and meaning for your talent, especially as AI is being integrated into businesses.
 But it starts with you—the leader.
 Humanizing your business is key to motivating the workforce so they can perform at their best.
 When employee experience is dwindling, it is imperative more than ever to make work as personalized and engaging as possible.
 A boost in morale precedes an increase in productivity.

 Emotional intelligence is a skill built through time, practice, and honest conversation.
 While we can interpret the behaviors and needs of those around us, we may not always be correct in interpreting —transparency matters.
 Birkman helps clients become more self-aware and see the value in how others are different to discuss strengths, interests, and areas for growth openly.
-Start the conversation to fast-track your EQ journey and motivate the individuals on your teams.
+Start the conversation to fast-track your Emotional Quotient journey and motivate the individuals on your teams.